alex-ozdemir/rust-class/plan.md

 produces an AST for the expression.
 The design of the parser is pretty clever, but also brings up some memory questions.

+#### Presentation Prompts

+Theory Prompt:
+> One can imagine an expression as a program which when run produces a value.
+> Under this understanding `nom`'s example parser simulatenously parses and
+> evaluates a program.
+Typically parsing produces an AST - where is it?
+> Typically evaluation requires traversing the AST, which requires supporting
+> data structures - where are they?

 ### Week 5: Lifetimes

 By this point they should have a reasonable amount of experience dealing with